College of Arts and Sciences

 Protection of the Instructor's Rights

-The decision of a grade appeal subcommittee will neither be used as a cause for any disciplinary action nor dismissal of a tenured faculty member or a non-tenured faculty member before the expiration of a contract period.
+The decision of a grade appeal subcommittee will neither be used as a cause for any disciplinary action nor dismissal of a tenured faculty member or a nontenured faculty member before the expiration of a contract period.
 Nor shall a decision, by itself, be a basis for any other disciplinary action.
 Any disciplinary actions shall be in accordance with regular University procedures.
-All evidence considered by a grade appeal subcommittee shall be made available to any body which may be considering disciplinary action concerning an instructor whose grading has been found by a grade appeal subcommittee to be capricious.
+All evidence considered by a grade appeal subcommittee shall be made available to any body that may be considering disciplinary action concerning an instructor whose grading has been found by a grade appeal subcommittee to be capricious.
 That body shall make an independent determination based upon its own consideration of all evidence, irrespective of the findings of the grade appeal subcommittee.

 Internship Protocols (Graduate and Undergraduate)